St. William of Bourges

 Prayer to St. William of Bourges

-St. William, we ask that you watch over us and pray that we may combat pride and remain aware that all we have and all we are is from God.
+St. William, we ask that you watch over us and pray that we may combat pride and remain aware that all we have and all we are are from God.
 Pray for us, dear St. William, that we serve Him in love and humility, praising Him always for His mercy and kindness.
 Amen.